jbreckmckye/nortis/README.md

 ### A title screen

 It was at this point I hit a snag: randomisation.
-Tetronimos have to appear in a random fashion in order for the game to be worth playing, but randomisation is hard with computers.
+Pieces have to appear in a random fashion in order for the game to be worth playing, but randomisation is hard with computers.
 On my MacOS version, I was able to 'seed' the random number generator with the system clock, but the PSX doesn't have an internal clock.